 - It isn’t true.

 - It doesn’t help most people (and even those it does help might succeed just as well in some less costly, less limiting way).

 - It prevents us from doing things that really would help.

+Here we will summarize what the disease model says, why it is wrong, and why it is harmful.
 As you will see, there is no good reason to label yourself or people you know as forever marked by an addictive “disease.”
 Challenging this useless folklore is the first step toward understanding addiction and doing something about it.

 Then we will present an alternative way of thinking about and dealing with addiction called the Life Process Program.
 The accompanying table previews the major differences between the Life Process Program and the disease model of addiction.